Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Multi-objective Design Space Exploration

-Only about one-fourth of the initial seeds survive until the final generation.
+Only about one-fourth of the initial seeds survive until the final generation in design C1908, C5315 and C6288, and about half of the initial seeds survive in log2 circuit.
 Most of the surviving seeds are positioned on the Syn-Frontier, while others have been discarded in the evolution process.
-This indicates that there is ``noisiness" inside of standard flow tools and not all solutions generated by tools are presumably optimised, which might lose some well trade-offed solutions.
-This requires iterations with applying modifications in the design flow and is normally achieved by custom design efforts from designers.
-The MOEDA can auto-iterate designs without throughout the whole flow for better trade-offs in PPA.
+This indicates that there is ``noisiness'' inside of standard flows/tools and not all solutions generated by tools are presumably optimised, which might lose some well trade-offed solutions.
+This normally requires iterations with applying modifications in the design flow achieved by engineers with custom design efforts.
+The MOEDA can auto-iterate designs without throughout the whole flow for better trade-offs in PPA metrics.

-The MOEDA flow needs more computing resources due to the continuous generation of design layouts.
-This aims for accurate and real-world evaluation.
-It is easily to speed up the flow through making design evaluations at earlier design stage, but what we are investigating in this work is comprehensively evidence the proposed MOEDA flow has generic optimisation capability in an industrial post-fabrication design environment.

-In addition, We have a work in progress to investigate critical-path-driven optimisation for the MOEDA flow runtime acceleration to deal with extreme-large designs (e.g., millions gates).
+To demonstrate the search efficiency of the MOEDA, Fig.~\ref{fig:MOO_DSE} also includes the MOEDA-optimised non-dominated solutions covering all three objectives to show the relative position of the optimised and the initial tool-generated ones.
+The results clearly show that the optimised front dominates the initial tool-generated one.
+Table~\ref{table:search_efficiency} further summarises the quantified quality of the Pareto solution sets compared to the total number of designs explored.
+The No. of Pareto solutions presented in the table is the total non-dominated solutions of the final MOEDA generation in each test case.
+The total number of evaluations is 50,000 which is the same for all cases.
+The search efficiency is then obtained by calculating the ratio of the Pareto solutions in the final generation to the total number of evaluations.
+In log2 circuit, the efficiency is slightly lower than for other designs due to its larger size.